h15200/notes/system-design.md

 ### Rate limiting

 - DoS (Denial of Service) attacks involve spamming a server with requests to damage or take down the service.

-- this can be thwarted by Rate Limiting which returns an error code `429` "Too many requests" on a request based on parameters like ip address / user, number of requests per minute, region
+- this can be thwarted by Rate Limiting which returns an error code `429` "Too many requests" on a request based on parameters like ip address / user, number of requests per minute, region.
+There are 2 main implementations

+  - token bucket system where each unique IP address may have x tokens that gets used per request.
+At a certain time interval, tokens fill back up.
+    When tokens run out, error 429
+  - sliding window system where each unique IP address has n requests available per time window.
+It refreshes after 1-n seconds

 - DDoS (DISTRIBUTED DoS) attacks are done from multiple client sources, and is harder to prevent with a simple rate limiting on ip address / user.
 In a distributed system, the rate limiting will need to be checked against another entity that connects to ALL replicas of the server like a redis server
 - Implementation can be done with a key-value in memory store like `redis`.
 The server gets a request, then asks redis "hey are we doing ok with rate limiting?" before responding

 ## Online vs Offline systems